 The plan must include safety performance targets and transit operators also must certify they have a safety plan in place meeting the requirements of the rule.
 The plan must be updated and certified by the transit agency annually.
-BTS and SMTD have adopted PTASP plans and safety targets.
+BTS and SMTD\ have adopted PTASP plans and safety targets.
 SMTD typically updates targets for the following year in the fall, while BTS updates targets for the following year at the end of the previous year and transmits them by February 1of the following year.
 As required, SLATS will adopt the PTASP targets within 180 days following adoption by each transit agency.

-Note that Because Rockford Mass Transit District (RMTD) oversees the maintenance and operations for SMTD, the RMTD PTASP includes and satisfies the PTASP requirement for SMTD.
+\Note that Because Rockford Mass Transit District (RMTD) oversees the maintenance and operations for SMTD, the RMTD PTASP includes and satisfies the PTASP requirement for SMTD.
 It also includes required Annual Safety Performance Targets.
 SMTD adopted the RMTD PTASP and 2024 targets in January of 2024.
-BTS targets for 2024 will be adopted by SLATS and incorporated into the TIP within 180 of receipt.
+BTS targets for 2024 will be adopted by SLATS and incorporated into the TIP within 180 of receipt.-SMTD targets for 2025 will be adopted by SLATS and incorporated into the TIP within 180 of receipt.

 Updated PTASP targets for SMTD were approved by SLATS May 29, 2024 and amended into the TIP.
+Updated PTASP targets for BTS were approved by SLATS March 24, 2025 and amended into the TIP.
 SLATS supports SMTD and BTS safety targets and effectively agrees to plan and program projects so that they contribute toward the accomplishment of each transit agency's PTASP Safety Targets(s) for the following performance measures:

-Annual Safety Performance Targets (SMTD 2024, BTS and RCT 2023)
+Annual Safety Performance Targets (SMTD 2024, BTS and RCT 2025)

-Based on the saf ety perform ance measures establishe ed under th e Nation al Public T ransit Safety Plan
+Based on the saf Based on the safety performance measures established under the National Public Transit Safety Plan

 Mode of Fatalities Fatalities Injuries Injuries Safety Safety System Reliability

 Service (total) (rate) (total) (rate) events events (failures/VRM)

 (total) (rate)

 Demand 0 0 per 7 0.61 0 0 per 20,000 miles

 Response 100,000 per 100,000

 (SMTD) VRM 100,000 VRM

 VRM

-Fixed Route 0 0 per 2 0.2 per 7 2.4 per 12,709 miles
+Fixed Route 0 0 per 2 0.3 per 7 2.4 per 2

 (BTS) Fixed 100,000 100,000 100,000

 Route/Deviated VRM VRM VRM

 Fixed

 Route/On-

 Demand

 (Microtransit)

-Paratransit 0 0 per 1,000 0 0 per 1.0 0.29 0 miles
+Paratransit 0 0 per 1,000 0 0 per 1 0.29 0

 (RCT) VRM 1,000 per

 VRM 1,000

 VRM